timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Below is an example of some of the data that you can retrieve from a server.
 I'm outputting this information to a HTML document.
 This script is also slightly interactive as I'm using [Write-Host](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/write-host?view=powershell-6).
 This is for visual feedback in an interactive environment.
 Note that Write-Host isn't able to output to another script or be re-used.
 Inventor of PowerShell Jeffrey Snover has a great article [here](http://www.jsnover.com/blog/2013/12/07/write-host-considered-harmful/) about Write-Host.

+Using an If statement with Test-Connection, I'm also checking if the server responds to a ping or in this case, not responding to a ping.

 The script is below.
 Copy it and save it as a .PS1 file.
 Below, I break down what each section of the script does.

 ```PowerShell